wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

 above unsymmetrical state, it will not stay in it very long.
 By means of quantum mechanical tunneling, the nitrogen can leak through the triangle of hydrogens to the other side, turning the pyramid inside out, and, in fact, it can do so very rapidly.
-This is the so-called "inversion,\" which occurs at frequency of about $3\times 10^{10}$ per second.
+This is the so-called "inversion," which occurs at frequency of about $3\times 10^{10}$ per second.
 A truly stationary state can only be an equal superposition of the unsymmetrical pyramid and its inverse.
 That mixture does not have a dipole moment.
 (I